vinayakakv/vinayakakv/README.md

 - AngularJS
 - GIS and Spatial Querying

+Checkout my [Resume](/Vinayaka%20Resume.pdf) for an in-depth info about the places I've been and projects I've worked on.
 Feel free to [contact me](mailto:me.vinayakakv@gmail.com)!
 I'm happy to talk to you anything related from tech to environment and conservation!

 ## Some works!
  - [Benaka Malnad Stores](https://benakastores.com): Website for the family business we run; GraphCMS, NextJS+Mantine, MongoDB, SendGrid.